mongodb-js/hadron-events/README.md

 ## Events

-- `AppEvent.CHECKING_FOR_UPDATE`: AppEvent.ication is currently checking if update is available.
+- `AppEvent.CHECKING_FOR_UPDATE`: Application is currently checking if update is available.
 - `AppEvent.CHECK_FOR_UPDATE`: Tell the application to check for an update.
 - `AppEvent.UPDATE_NOT_AVAILABLE`: No update available for application.
 - `AppEvent.UPDATE_AVAILABLE`: Update available for application.